 Utilising software where groups of people can co-write is a great way to communicate as a team.
 Applications like Google Docs mean that groups of people can work on the same project simultaneously.

 Scribblar is a similar document creation service.
 It’s an online whiteboard that people can have access to and edit in real time.

 It’s no secret that the workplace is constantly evolving and many people believe that most offices will become remote in the future.
 With video conferencing, live video feeds and document creation applications, it’s a fantastic way to change the way that people work together.

 Due to the rise of places with Wi-Fi, the remote workplace is more possible and will continue to be so throughout the next few years.
-Some companies have even completely stopped using traditional offices.
+Some companies that use virtual teams have even completely stopped using traditional offices.

 There are arguments for and against the remote workplace in the future – some people think that it affects work/ life balance as they have constant access to work – there’s no such thing as ‘leaving your work at the office’ in the virtual workplace.

 There are also some debates about whether the remote workplace works with company culture and socializing.
-Effective collaboration tools like the above are essential to build teams, but some people disagree that teams can be built when people are not face to face.
+Effective collaboration tools and virtual team technology tools like the above are essential to build teams, but some people disagree that teams can be built when people are not face to face.